objektwerks/typelevel/README.md

 Warning
 -------
->Intellij is often confused by typelevel libraries.
+>Atom/Ensime, Eclipse and Intellij are all confused by Typelevel libraries.
+Sbt is your only friend.

 Test
 ----